Falcon-Digital-Games/Privacy/index.md

 Welcome to the ColorShape app for Android!

-This is an Android app developed by Falcon Digital.
+This is an Android app developed by Eleventh Project.
 The app is also available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.